 “Where more stringent prescriptions (such as the ones set for California-headquartered companies) do not apply, the efforts to improve diversity may include: requiring a diverse slate of candidates for each open position; ensuring that nominating committees, which take the lead in the director recruitment process, are diverse; and considering diversity when making board and committee leadership appointments to help leverage their networks,” said Prof. Douglas S. Eakeley, Founder and Co-Director of the Rutgers Center for Corporate Law and Governance.

-“Investors have long understood that corporate political activity can be important in supporting the execution of a company’s business strategy, but they also see it as a significant source of reputation, business, and legal risk,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+“Investors have long understood that corporate political activity can be important in supporting the execution of a company’s business strategy, but they also see it as a significant source of reputation, business, and legal risk,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.
 “While some level of risk is probably unavoidable, companies need to assure investors that they have a handle on all of their political activity, not just corporate financial contributions, and that there is appropriate board oversight and management controls.”

 “Companies should consider whether the board of directors and C-suites have sufficient expertise in relevant environmental matters,” said Paul Hodgson, Senior Adviser at ESGAUGE.
 “While this recommendation certainly applies to carbon-intensive businesses, for which environmental sustainability has a specific strategic significance, the contribution to the oversight role of the board coming from a recognized leader in the field can be a driver of innovation even in other sectors of the economy.”